You can read all of our published research on our publications page.

 Understanding the lived experience of poverty and public attitudes to poverty in Edinburgh

-As part of the work of the independent Edinburgh Poverty Commission, the Poverty Alliance have conducted city-wide research to provide an in-depth insight into the lived experience of poverty for key communities of interest in Edinburgh, including lone parent families, people with disabilities and carers.
+As part of the work of the independent Edinburgh Poverty Commission, the Poverty Alliance have conducted city-wide research to provide an in-depth insight into the lived experience of poverty for key communities of interest in Edinburgh, including lone-parent families, people with disabilities and carers.
 A briefing on the key findings of the research was published in December 2019.
-In partnership with the Scottish Poverty and Inequality Research Unit, we have also been conducting research to explore public attitudes to poverty in Edinburgh.
+In partnership with the Scottish Poverty and Inequality Research Unit, we also conducted research on attitudes to poverty in Edinburgh.

 (2018 – 2020)